wwxuuser/FCDAE-CNN-LSTM/README.md

-# MEDNet
+#  A denoising semi-supervised deep learning model for remaining useful life prediction of turbofan engine degradation

-This repository contains the Implementation details of the paper "Edge detection networks inspired by neural mechanisms of selective attention in biological visual cortex".
+This repository contains the Implementation details of the paper " A denoising semi-supervised deep learning model for remaining useful life prediction of turbofan engine degradation".
 The address of the paper is at (Add after the article is accepted.)

 ## Citations